kjolley/BIGSdb_documentation/administration.rst

 --------------------
 If access control lists are in use (set the read_access attribute to 'acl' in the system tag of the database XML configuration file), viewing and modifying of individual isolates can be restricted to particular users or usergroups.

-**Please note that access control lists are likely to be deprecated in future releases.
-This is in favour of creating a new class of user that would be allowed to curate their own data only.**
+.. warning:: Please note that access control lists are likely to be deprecated in future releases.
+This is in favour of creating a new class of user that would be allowed to curate their own data only.

 New isolate records are automatically set with the following access control: